Observations in TNG: "Identity Crisis"

 A close-up of the microscope in HD.

 Susanna Leijten's eyes, featuring slit pupils, glow eerily in this shot.
+This is a practical effect with fluorescent contact lenses.
 The effect in TNG-R.

 A graphic of Susanna Leijten's changing cells is displayed on Doctor Crusher's sickbay desktop monitor.
 She is holding another type of stylus previously seen on the eponymous planet in "Angel One", which later reappeared in the Voyager episode "Resistance".